The volume of plastic used to wrap bars has been reduced by 30% over the past five years.

 We were using 350,000 disposable coffee cups a year - making bars is thirsty work

 We've created nearly 200 beehives from our disused pallet wood

-Ours bars have been to Halstead Marahon, Sudbury Triathlon and a few team members even ran the Norwich 10K
+Ours bars have been to Halstead Marathon, Sudbury Triathlon and a few team members even ran the Norwich 10K.

 Our community of beekeepers are helping us spread the word that without pollinators we wouldn't have many of the ingredients (or honey) in our bars or cereals